FG Wants Nigeria Ranked among Top 100 Countries in 2020 - THISDAYLIVE

 He said: “In the past three years, Nigeria has implemented more than 140 reforms to make doing business in Nigeria easier.
 The World Bank also reported in 2018 that 32 states of Nigeria improved their Ease of Doing Business environment led by Kaduna, Enugu, Abia, Lagos and Anambra States.

-Osinbajo listed some of the reforms implemented so far by the council to include: reserve a business name within four-hours; complete the registration of a company within 24 hours online; apply for and receive approval of a visa-on-arrival electronically within 48hrs; file and pay taxes online; and access specialised small claims commercial courts in Lagos and Kano States, among other reform initiatives.
+Osinbajo listed some of the reforms implemented so far by the council to include: reserve a business name within four-hours; complete the registration of a company within 24 hours online; apply for and receive approval of a visa-on-arrival electronically within 48 hours; file and pay taxes online; access specialised small claims commercial courts in Lagos and Kano States, among other reform initiatives.

 According to him, the World Bank reported that 32 states of the federation notably Kaduna, Enugu, Abia, Lagos and Anambra States improved their ease of doing business environment in 2018.